 Erin has worked at numerous human rights organizations throughout the Middle East, including the Human Rights Foundation of Turkey in Izmir and Diyarbakir, the Cairo office of Human Rights Watch, the International Rehabilitation Council for Torture Victims (Cairo), and the Nadim Center for Rehabilitation of Victims of Violence (Cairo).
 She took a leave of absence between her second and third years of law school and moved to Cairo for three years.
 In Egypt, she studied Arabic and worked for an organization that provides legal and psychiatric services to torture victims, interviewing clients, translating interviews for other international organizations, and conducting research on Egypt’s draconian emergency laws and on accountability for state-sponsored torture.
 While at Yale, Erin focused on international human rights law and began working on refugee law with IRAP in her third year.
 She was a member of the Allard K. Lowenstein International Human Rights Clinic.
 She worked as a research assistant for Professor James Silk, was an editor for the Yale Human Rights and Development Law Journal, and completed substantial research projects comparing the use of judicial activism as a tool to effect democratization and political change in Egypt and Pakistan and on the effects of U.S. foreign assistance in Egypt.
 She earned a B.A. from New York University and was a Center for Arabic Studies Abroad Fellow in Cairo (2009-2010).

-Prior to law school, Lauren worked in West Africa for nearly three years as a Peace Corps Volunteer in Guinea and as Savings and Literacy Coordinator for the American Refugee Committee in Sierra Leone.
-At the Law School, Lauren focused her studies on international law, human rights, and development.
+Lauren Oleykowski (J.D.
+2011) has focused her career on human rights, child protection, and global poverty alleviation.
+Prior to law school, Lauren earned a B.A. in Economics and Political Science from Rutgers University, and worked in West Africa for three years as a Peace Corps Volunteer in Guinea and with the American Refugee Committee in Sierra Leone.
+At the Law School, Lauren focused her studies on international law and human rights.
 She served as a student director of the Lowenstein International Human Rights Clinic; within the clinic, she worked on projects involving human trafficking, economic and social rights, and global food security.
-Lauren earned a B.A. in Economics and Political Science from Rutgers University.
-She is currently a legal fellow at the American Bar Association Rule of Law Initiative.

-Stephen Poellot, graduated from law school in 2011 and spent his fellowship year working at the Resettlement Legal Aid Project in Cairo, Egypt.
-He provided direct legal assistance to refugees in need of resettlement.
-He received an extension of his Bernstein fellowship to work at the Iraqi Refugee Assistance Project (IRAP), where he represented vulnerable refugees overseas and participated in advocacy to improve the U.S. process to provide visas to U.S.-affiliated Iraqis and Afghans who are under threat of persecution.
+Stephen spent his fellowship year working at the Refugee Legal Aid Project in Cairo, Egypt and providing legal assistance to refugees in need of resettlement.
+He received an extension of his Bernstein fellowship to work at IRAP and advocate for improvements to the U.S. processes that provide visas to U.S.-affiliated Iraqis and Afghans who are under threat of persecution.

 Chelsea earned her B.A. from Yale and attended Oxford University as a Rhodes Scholar, earning a master’s degree in Economic and Social History.
 While at Yale Law School, Chelsea served as Student Director of the Allard K. Lowenstein International Human Rights Clinic, the Immigration Legal Services Clinic, the Temporary Restraining Order Project, and the Orville H. Schell, Jr. Center for International Human Rights.
-Chelsea was awarded the law school’s Khosla Memorial Fund for Human Dignity Prize in 2011.
-Chelsea has worked at the International Rescue Committee, the International Association of Women Judges, the Centre for Applied Legal Studies in Johannesburg, and Cravath, Swaine & Moore LLP.
-Her writing on human rights and international law has been published in several law journals, and she recently presented a paper at the American Society of International Law’s Annual Meeting.

-While at Yale Law School, Thomas served as a research assistant for John Donohue, Nancy Gertner, and Kate Stith.
+While at the Law School, Thomas served as a research assistant for John Donohue, Nancy Gertner, and Kate Stith.
 He also served as a research assistant and a student fellow at the Yale China Law Center, and drafted a report on juvenile justice in China as a participant in the Lowenstein Human Rights Project.
 Thomas dedicated his first law school summer to working on criminal procedure reform at the Georgian Young Lawyers’ Association in Tbilisi, Georgia, and his second summer to studying the relationship between criminal punishment and political legitimacy in non-democratic countries.
 During his third year of law school, he served as a submissions editor for the Yale Human Rights and Development Law Journal.
 Thomas holds a B.A. from Minnesota State University and an LL.M. from Sichuan University Law School.

 Stratos Pahis graduated from the Law School in 2009 and spent his fellowship year at the International Commission of Jurists (ICJ) in Geneva, Switzerland, researching and writing a report on international investment law and human rights.
 The Report explores potential conflicts between these two sets of laws and presents an interpretive methodology for diffusing them.
 It also presents specific recommendations for increasing the transparency of international investment arbitrations.
 The report, published in 2011, was guided by an advisory committee of investment and human rights experts and is available online.